 Questions with a Maximum Score of zero are excluded from scoring.
 For Multiple Choice (multiple selection) questions, answer scores accumulate up to the Maximum Score configured on the question.

-For full details, see Configuring Assessment Scoring and Managing Ratings and Rating Scales.
+For full details, see Configuring Assessment Scores and Managing Ratings and Rating Scales.

 Comments